unixorn/works-with-home-assistant/.github/PULL_REQUEST_TEMPLATE.md

 # Description

+Notes suggestions:

+* If the device you're adding in your PR won't work in a local-only mode, please say so in the **Notes** column of your entry.
+* If it requires a remote service, definitely note that - I prefer to not buy anything that will brick if the vendor goes out of business or decides to cancel the product line.
+* If it tries to phone home - note that too.

 # Type of changes

 <!--- What types of changes does your submission introduce?
 Put an `x` in all the boxes that apply: -->

-- [ ] A link to an external resource like a blog post
+- [ ] A link to an external resource like a blog post, video or tutorial
 - [ ] Add/remove a device
 - [ ] Text cleanups/typo fixes